iroy2000/react-redux-boilerplate/README.md

 This boilerplate will be maintained separately.
 So please do not check in any business logic to it unless it is for example purpose.

+## License
+In theory, knowledge should be free, so please visit [wtfpl](http://www.wtfpl.net/) for this boilerplate license if you really care.